ORIGIN of LIFE and

 For this, we need to understand some basic things about chemistry in general, and the chemistry of life in particular.
 An interesting way to introduce this is to consider what chemicals we’re all made of.
 Take a look at our Chemistry and Meaning of Life and consider using at least a small part of those ideas to engage your students in seeing life from a chemical perspective.

 Then we can look at some of the scenarios explored by scientists that might have produced the first life.
-A convenient source to explore these ideas briefly can be found at Live Science: 7 Theories on the Origin of Life.
-Perhaps you could prepare a PowerPoint series of slides from the 7 images provided there.
-Most of the current work on this subject is being done with RNA.
+(See below).
+Much of the current work on this subject is being done with RNA.
 Certain kinds of RNA can not only make copies of themselves, but also transfer information from generation to generation, just like DNA does now.
 Also, other RNA molecules can act like enzymes, promoting chemical reactions in living cells.
 Most enzymes today are made of protein.

 Origin of First Life Resources:

 The origin of first life is sometimes called “abiogenesis.”